usreekumar/nucleo-l476-blinky-gcc/README.md

 # nucleo-l476-blinky-gcc
-This project is intended to be used as a tutorial to start working on embedded systems programming in Linux.
+This project is intended to be used as a tutorial to start working on embedded systems programming without IDE.

 ## My System Details
 OS : Ubuntu 20.04